cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/helper_functions.rst

       group ID of the sender, and for which the process has permission;
       this is a variant of :manpage:`killpg(2)`.

+   if *pid* is negative:

+      *Sig* is sent to all processes whose process group ID equals the absolute value of *pid* and for which the sender has permission to send the signal.

    If *pid* is -1:
       If the user has super-user privileges, the signal is sent to all pro- cesses excluding system processes and the process sending the signal.
 If